sci-42ver/SICP_SDF/sicp_notes.md

       4.35~4.49 by `grep \(amb -r ./4_[^5]* --color=never | awk '{$1="";print $0}' | sort -u` (see [awk related](https://stackoverflow.com/a/2961994/21294350)) and `grep "(amb $" -r ./4_[^5]* --color=never`.
 - do fail when necessary
   - > we can think of (amb) as an expression that when evaluated causes the computation to ``fail''
+- see the following
+  1. "How footnote 51 is done?" (assignment restoration)
+  2. "evaluates them from left to right"
+  3. "failure continuation", i.e. book "Execution procedures and continuations" list. in a nutshell, i.e. backtracking and assignment restoration.
+  4. "passing the continuations around"
 #### @%%TODO
 - ~~How footnote 51 is done?~~
   See `old-value` in `analyze-assignment`.